 Many years before dogs were domesticated, they hunted small animals to sustain themselves.
-Anytime you catch your dog eating a groundhog, you will have to ask yourself, how safe is it for his health?

 What Is A Groundhog?

 A groundhog is also known as a woodchuck.
-They are herbivorous as they feed on vegetation and are known for burrowing the yard.
+They are herbivorous as they feed on vegetation and are known for burrowing in the yard.
 They have strong front teeth to cut through the woods.
 When cornered they can be aggressive.

 Do Groundhogs Carry Diseases?